PayString/rfcs/src/spec/payid-easy-checkout.md

 This protocol can be referred to as the `PayId Easy Checkout Protocol`.
 It uses the following terminology:
 * PayID client: the endpoint that initiates PayID protocol/sending side of the transaction.
 * PayID server: the endpoint that returns payment account(s) information/receiving side of the transaction (custodial or non-custodial wallets, exchanges, etc).
-* receiver: individual or entity receiving the transaction/owner of the PayID[PayID-URI][].
+* receiver: individual or entity receiving the transaction.
-* sender: individual or entity originating the transaction.
+* sender: individual or entity originating the transaction/owner of the PayID[PayID-URI][].
 * wallet: the host of the funds of the `sender`; may or may not be custodied.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC2119][] and [RFC9174][].

 # Introduction

-The PayID Easy Checkout Protocol is designed to provided the floor required to transact money between two entities in a way that requires:
+The PayID Easy Checkout Protocol is a minimal protocol designed to provide a set of standard APIs and flows, which can be used to transact money between two entities in a way that requires:
 * minimal effort for the user initiating the transaction.
 * no server-side software specific to PayID or its protocols for servicing the transaction.
 * only UI-based solutions.